balancer/balancer-v2-monorepo/pkg/deployments/tasks/deprecated/20220628-gauge-adder-v2/readme.md

 # 2022-06-28 - GaugeAdder V2

+> ⚠️ **DEPRECATED: do not use** ⚠️
+>
-> There is an [updated version](../20230109-gauge-adder-v3) of the Gauge Adder, which uses the Authorizer Adaptor Entrypoint.
+> This second version has been deprecated.
+Here is the [current version](../../20230206-gauge-adder-v3), which uses the Authorizer Adaptor Entrypoint.

 Deployment of the new `GaugeAdder`, a helper contract which helps prevent some forms of improper configuration on the `GaugeController`.
 This version adds support for deploying gauges with the types for use with the Optimism, Gnosis Chain, and ZKSync networks.